Citation for this page in APA citation style. Close

 Wilfrid Sellars was the son of a famous philosopher, the Canadian Roy Wood Sellars.
 With Herbert Feigl and Paul E. Meehl, he founded the Minnesota Center for the Philosophy of Science.
 Sellars placed a great deal of emphasis on empirical science, distinguishing the physical objects of science from the ideas, thoughts, and intentions of scientists.
 He called the latter the "manifest image" of man as opposed to the "scientific image," which focuses on causal deterministic laws governing physical objects.

-Corresponding roughly to David Hume's fact/value dichotomy, Sellars put practical and moral claims in a separate category - a "space of reasons" and language - that could not necessarily be explained by scientific methods, causes and effects.
-Nevertheless, influenced by American pragmatists, Sellars acknowledged that empirical explanations were ultimately the strongest evidence for knowledge.
+Sellars put practical and moral claims in a separate category - a "space of reasons" and language - that could not necessarily be explained by scientific methods, causes and effects.
+Nevertheless, influenced by American pragmatists, Sellars acknowledged that empirical explanations are ultimately the strongest evidence for knowledge.

-In his most famous work, Empiricism and the Philosophy of Mind, Sellars criticized the existence of concepts independent of perceptions that lead to the concepts.
-He called this the "myth of the given."
-It echoes Charles Sanders Peirce's notion that "concepts without percepts are empty, percepts without concepts are blind."
+In his most famous work, Empiricism and the Philosophy of Mind, Sellars criticized the notion that perceptions of sense-data give immediate knowledge that can serve as the foundation of all empirical knowledge.
+He called this the "Myth of the Given."
+Sellar's criticism is similar to Immanuel Kant's idea that "intuitions/perceptions without concepts are blind" (Anschaungen ohne Begriffe sind blind), or as we might symmetrize the Kantian chiasmos, "concepts without percepts are empty, percepts without concepts are blind."

 In his 1966 essay, "Fatalism and Determinism, Wilfrid Sellars discussed the "traditional" problem of the "compatibility" of free will and determinism as "the Hume-Mill tradition."